AlpacaTravel/graphql-docs/topics/itinerary/Adding Directions/README.md

       }
       # Contextualise the directions from origin/destination
       # Origin itinerary location
+      # Optionally you can point to also place
       originId: "itinerary/ABC123/item/startABC123"
       # Position under the destination itinerary location
       positionAtEnd: {